 Angular is component-based front-end framework used for building single-page client applications using HTML and TypeScript - which ensure lighter and faster apps.

-As a business, it’s normal to want a web and mobile apps that can help you cast a wider reach and achieve the growth you expect.
+As a business, it’s normal to want a mobile and web applications that can help you cast a wider reach and achieve the growth you expect.
 Angular helps you deliver just that as its biggest strengths are speed, productivity, ease of access and the ability to deliver rich experiences across web and mobile interfaces.

 Owing to the various advantages of Angular, brands galore use this framework for their websites, including Forbes, IBM, Paypal, Microsoft Office Home, amongst others.

-This shows that Angular is already a market leader in web development frameworks and the preferred language for leading businesses.
+This shows that Angular is already a market leader in software development frameworks and the preferred language for leading businesses.

 Angular is suitable for large projects with a more complex structure and framework, because it includes a lot of ready-made solutions and an efficient system for collecting and storing information.
 These elements simplify the development of extensive projects and ensure robust performance.